wiseman/mavelous/README.md

 LICENSE.md for details.

-This repository contains additional code that may be covered by other licenses, including jquery, MAVproxy and modest maps.
+This repository contains additional code that may be covered by other licenses, including MAVProxy, which uses the GPL license.